kriware/ahtm/README.md

 - **`mobsf`**

 ### Future features
-- Install a specific version on demand
+- Install specific versions on demand
-- Check the installed version and verify if a new version is available
+- Check the installed version and verify if a newer version is available.

 ## Contributing